gr-blog/gregros.dev/posts/architecture/01/scalability-is-not-performance.post.md

 This kind of stuff happens whether you’re scaling up or down.
 ## The cloud
-In fact, scalability is so difficult that few companies attempt to achieve it by themselves.
+In fact, scalability is so difficult that few companies try to achieve it by themselves.

 Instead, they pay huge cloud providers to solve some parts of these problems for them, even if it means also paying a pretty steep markup on actual processing power – and $\Throughput$.